On This Page

 First, a concerned party asks law enforcement (or medical or mental health professionals) to help them place a person who is at risk of harming themselves or others in a psychiatric facility.
 Next, a mental health professional interviews the person to determine whether they need to be committed.

 If the mental health professional concludes that the person meets commitment criteria, the person is placed in a psychiatric facility for a predetermined amount of time.
-They then receive a commitment hearing, where a judge and mental health team will decide whether they need to continue being held in that facility (usually, up to 30 days).
+They then receive a commitment hearing, where a judge and mental health team decide if they need to continue receiving treatment in that facility.

 A Step-By-Step Guide to the Commitment Process